Three Approaches to Boundary Crossings

 Many would argue that this is impossible.
 In actual practice, occasional crossings are inevitable, and often go unnoticed by either the practitioner or the patient.
 The real danger comes when there is a history of crossings.
 It’s easy enough to step back after a momentary transgression, but if you repeatedly step out of line, you may well find it increasingly difficult to stay out of trouble.
 And if the repeated crossings grow more egregious over time, you are almost certainly heading for a tumble down the slippery slope.

 The key to safety in this model is to recognize when you have crossed a boundary.
-It’s important for all practitioners who treat patients to know where the boundaries are (see Common Boundary Crossings below), and to have colleagues who are willing and able to tell them when they see a crossing that the practitioners themselves may have missed.
+It’s important for all practitioners who treat patients to know where the boundaries are, and to have colleagues who are willing and able to tell them when they see a crossing that the practitioners themselves may have missed.

 The Continuum of Professional Care